lagun4/smagotcha.net/index.md

 [See our German blog](/blog)

 Our aim is to empower people with mindfulness.
 We are currently developing a beta version for the smartphone app Smagotcha.
+If you donate more than 100€ you will get access to the full version of the app for 12 months.

 <!--<form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />